OK kids, gather round for today’s lesson in “How to get it done” in the movies.

 What does she want?
 When will Michelle start to resist?
 How can she escape?

 The script starts innocuously and then turns to building suspense.
-Just over 20 minutes in, the ’80s VHS copy of “Girls Just Wanna Have Fun” (the movie), the ’80s “Let’s Get Physical” headband, the ’80s teen board game “Party Hunks” stops being amusing but unsettling.
+Just over 20 minutes in, the ’80s VHS copy of “Girls Just Wanna Have Fun” (the movie), the ’80s “Let’s Get Physical” headband, the ’80s teen board game “Party Hunks” stops being amusing and turns unsettling.

 We channel surf straight into “This freak is STUCK in the ’80s, and she has a SLEDGEHAMMER!”